epavez/epavez.github.io/_pages/about.md

 ---

 I am a postdoctoral researcher at the University of Southern California with Antonio Ortega.
+I am particularly interested in developing scalable graph signal processing algorithms by leveraging tools from graph theory, optimization and statistics.

-My research  is on various aspects of  signal processing such as:
+My research  covers various aspects of  signal processing such as:

 * Graph learning
 * Multiresolutions on graphs